 The Squadron was now ordered to Scotland for a rest, but it resumed operations out of Hornchurch in February 1944, as part of 2nd Tactical Air Force (T.A.F.).

-The squadron Spitfires were modified to carry a 500 lb bomb under the fuselage and during the six weeks prior to D-Day Johnnie Houlton flew eleven dive-bombing sorties.
-On one trip his bomb hung up and he defied orders and landed safely back at base instead of heading out to sea and baling out.
-He received reprimands from both squadron and airfield commanders.
+The Spitfires in the squadron were modified to hold a 500 lb bomb beneath their fuselage, and in the six weeks prior to D-Day, Johnnie Houlton flew a total of eleven dive-bombing sorties.
+On one flight, his bomb malfunctioned and, against orders, he chose to return to base instead of ditching it in the ocean.
+This decision resulted in reprimands from both the squadron and airfield commanders.

-By June 1944, the squadron was based at Selsey, the closest airfield to the Normandy beaches.
-On D-Day the squadron was detailed to carry out four patrols starting at first light.
-The propeller of his aircraft - ML407/OU-V - was damaged before the first patrol due to a run in with a desk an Operations officer had moved out onto the airfield (it was repaired in time for afternoon patrol).
+In June 1944, the squadron was stationed at Selsey, which was the closest airfield to the Normandy beaches.
+On D-Day, they were tasked with performing four patrols starting at first light.
+Before the first patrol, the propeller of his aircraft, ML407/OU-V, was damaged after hitting a desk that an Operations officer had moved onto the airfield.
+Fortunately, it was repaired just in time for the afternoon patrol.

-Johnnie Houlton’s historic achievement as first Allied pilot to shoot down an enemy on D-Day is best told in his own words:
+Johnnie Houlton’s historic role as the first Allied pilot to shoot down an enemy on D-Day is best recounted in his own words:

 JH-Sussex

-His aircraft of this period - Spitfire IXb ML407 OU-V - has subsequently been converted to a two-seater and refurbished.
+His aircraft of this period - Spitfire LF.IXe ML407 OU-V - has subsequently been converted to a two-seater and refurbished.
 He was consequently awarded the D.F.C.

 His final encounter over Normandy took place on the 29th, when he damaged a 109 south of Caen.

-In late July 1944, Johnnie was sent on temporary detachment to the Ministry of Aircraft Production, undertaking a tour to introduce the new Gyro gunsight that his squadron had helped to develop.
-Relieved to return to operations with 485 Squadron in August 1944 - now part of 2nd T.A.F's 135 Wing - he flew to an advanced airfield in France on the last day of the month.
-Further sorties ensued, but Johnnie was finally 'rested' and attended the Fighter Leaders' School and the Central Gunnery School, prior to spending a couple of months as an instructor at a Spitfire O.T.U.
+In late July 1944, Johnnie received a temporary assignment to the Ministry of Aircraft Production, where he introduced the new Gyro gunsight that his squadron had helped create.
+He was relieved to return to 485 Squadron in August 1944, now part of the 2nd T.A.F's 135 Wing, and flew to an advanced airfield in France on the last day of the month.
+After a series of missions, Johnnie was finally given some time off and attended the Fighter Leaders' School and the Central Gunnery School, later serving as an instructor at a Spitfire O.T.U. for a couple of months.

 No. 274 Squadron -